 An original (or model) is a creation that has been used as the inspiration for other creations.
 All models are creations but not all creations are models.
 Many things are created that never go on to serve as models for future creations, but replicas, copies, imitations, hoaxes, and forgeries all require models in order to be brought forth.

 Henry Keazor, Professor of Art History at Heidelburg University, wrote a chapter titled Six Degrees of Separation: The Foax as More, where he discusses the six degrees of separation between an original and a fake or forgery.
-After a brief discussion about how the concept and term of “original” has varied throughout time and cultures, accompanied by citations for additional reading, he ended up placing “original” in contrast to the other items on his list.
+After a brief discussion about how the concept and term of “original” has varied throughout time and cultures, accompanied by citations for additional reading, he ended up placing “original” in contrast to the other items on his list, similar to the way that I have done.

 His six degrees were 1) the original, 2) the replica or replication, 3) the copy, 4) the pasticcio/pastiche, 5) the stylistic imitation, 6) the fake or forgery.[1, p.12] I think his definitions for each number were good except for number 4, which I discuss in more detail later on in this article.